Skip to content

 Diag-wgs72-12345678901

-NSC pipeline results (preprocessed folder(s) and ella-incoming folder) are continuously and automatically transferred to TSD by nsc-exporter.
+NSC pipeline results (analyses-results folder(s) and ella-incoming folder) are continuously and automatically transferred to TSD by nsc-exporter.

-The majority of analysis are run on TSD, but in some cases analysis might need to be run on NSC.
+The majority of analyses are run on TSD, but some analyses might need to be run on NSC.
 These are:

 Sample types Priority Description